 - Take the West Rail Line to Long Ping Station.

-- Alight at Tai Tong Shan Road (second last stop), and then walk up hill for about 60-80 minutes to reach the Sweet Gum Woods.
+- Alight at Tai Tong Shan Road, and walk uphill for about 2.64 km, or 40 minutes to reach the Sweet Gum Woods (instructions below).

-However, during the season when the leaves turn red, the K66 bus plies directly between Long Ping MTR and Tai Tong Shan Road (no stops in between) on Sundays and public holidays.
-It also drops you at the roundabout, which saves you 500 m of walking.
+During the season when the leaves turn red, the K66 bus plies directly between Long Ping MTR and Tai Tong Shan Road on Sundays and public holidays.
+It also drops you at the roundabout, which saves you about 500 m of walking.

 Public Transport – Red Minibus

-It’s probably best to take a green taxi from Yuen Long MTR to the country park.
+You can also take a green taxi to the Tai Tong Shan Road car park.
+It’s probably best to take it from Yuen Long MTR station.
 The fare should be around HK$ 60.

 About The Sweet Gum Woods, Tai Lam Country Park

 Hong Kong has a subtropical climate, and most trees in the city are evergreens.
 Deciduous trees (trees that shed their leaves annually) are rare, but the sweet gum tree is one of the few that are in the city.
 The leaves of these trees look a lot like maple tree leaves.
 And come winter, they too turn a beautiful shade of red before they shed.

 I’ve often heard people refer to these trees as maple trees, or call them maple leaves.
 Although easily confused, these are not maple leaves.

 The leaves of a maple tree are quite distinct, but that leaf shape does not belong to maple trees alone.
 Sycamore, yellow-poplar, and sweet gum trees share a similar broadleaf structure.